Tapa Cloths from The Pacific and Artwork

 Next 24 hrs will mostly see all folds straightened out, remove weights and hang out to air dry for a few hours.

-heat option (depending on thickness of bark cloth, the thinner it is the cooler the iron needs to be)
+Other option is to use a steam iron set to medium heat option (depending on thickness of bark cloth, the thinner it is the cooler the iron needs to be)

 Make sure the ironing is done on the reverse side & with thick towel placed underneath.Don't forget air drying after this method too.